Phone: (866) 282-7259

 Q: Am I required to bring/use my own computer?

 A: Yes.
-While we have excellent facilities to support a wide variety of work in emergent media, we feel it is vitally important for all MFA students to start the program with their own portable computer and appropriate software (contact John Banks, assistant program director for more information: firstname.lastname@example.org).
+While we have excellent facilities to support a wide variety of work in emergent media, we feel it is vitally important for all MFA students to start the program with their own portable computer and appropriate software (contact John Banks, Program Director for more information: email@example.com).

 Q: Is Champlain housing available to MFA students?

 A: Yes!
-We now offer dedicated apartment-style housing available for MFA graduate students.
-If you are interested, please contact email@example.com or call 802-860-2703.
-For other Burlington area housing options, please refer to the Burlington page.
+We offer dedicated apartment-style housing available for MFA graduate students.
+If you are interested, please contact firstname.lastname@example.org or call 866-282-7259.

 Q: Where will I be doing most of my coursework and team project work?